OpenTelemetry Distributed Tracing

 OpenTelemetry Tracing

-Distributed tracing allows to see how a request progresses through different services and systems, timings of each operation, any logs and errors as they occur.
+Distributed tracing allows you to see how a request progresses through different services and systems, the timing of each operation, any logs and errors as they occur.

 Spans